danrlu/nextflow_cheatsheet/README.md

 ### Run reports
+Beautiful graphics especially useful for performance monitoring.
 - `nextflow main.nf -with-report -with-timeline -with-dag`
-- `-with-report` Nextflow html report contains resource usage for each process, and details (most useful being the status and working directory) for each process
+- `-with-report` Nextflow html report contains resource usage for each process, and details (most useful being the status and working directory) for each process.
 - `-with-timeline` How much wait time and run time each process took for the run.
 Very useful reference for optimizing resource allocation and improving run time.
 - `-with-dag` Make a flowchart to show the relationship of channels and processes.
 - [Software dependencies](https://www.nextflow.io/docs/latest/tracing.html#execution-report) to use these features.
 Note the differences on Mac and Linux.